 However, there are other reasons that you might develop a folate deficiency.
 For instance, certain medical conditions that affect nutrient absorption in the digestive system may prevent you from getting sufficient folate.
 These include celiac disease, Crohn’s disease, and specific cancers.
 Likewise, some types of medication can lead to folate deficiency.

 In addition, some people have a genetic mutation that prevents the body from properly converting folate to its active form.
-This means that even if you get adequate folate in your diet, your body cannot utilize it.
+This means that even if you get adequate folate in your diet, your body cannot utilise it.

 Finally, drinking excessive amounts of alcohol can result in folate deficiency.
 That’s because it both hinders folate absorption and increases the amount of it excreted in your urine.(3)